FTL or LTL Shipments. What are they and how are they different?

 If you’re shipping domestically, truck shipping is one of your best options to get your cargo to its destination both economically and quickly.
 But what type of truckload shipment you go with will depend on a lot of factors that impact the price, such as the type of shipment, size, speed, and product.
 It can be a complicated process, so today let’s break down the difference between the two shipment types and give you everything you need to know to start shipping.
-There are two dominant types of shipping used in the trucking business: full truckload – FTL, and less than truckload – LTL shipments, and both work well to get your shipment from A to B.
+There are two dominant types of shipping used in the trucking business: full truckload – FTL, and less than truckload – LTL shipments.
+Both work well to get your shipment from A to B.

 Less Than Truckload – LTL Shipping